Graphite Reviewer is now Diamond

 git status

-This shows the current state of the index versus the working directory.
+This command shows the status of the index compared to your working directory.

 Terminal